Guide to Macon

 Ocmulgee Mounds National Historical Park

-Celebrate the Native American tribes that called the Macon area home at the Ocmulgee Mounds National Historical Park, a site dating back 17,000 years.
+Immerse yourself into the history, culture, and art of the earliest inhabitants of the Macon area at the Ocmulgee Mounds National Historical Park, a site dating back 17,000 years.
 The site has North America's only reconstructed Earth Lodge with its original 1,000-year-old floor, as well as the Great Temple Mound.

 Hay House